SunnyDeng/azure-content-dede/articles/media-services/media-services-azure-media-customize-ame-presets.md

 	static public void CreateOverlayJob()
 	{
+        // Create and cache the Media Services credentials in a static class variable.
+        _cachedCredentials = new MediaServicesCredentials(
+                        MediaServicesAccountName,
+                        MediaServicesAccountKey);
+        // Used the cached credentials to create CloudMediaContext.
-	_context = new CloudMediaContext(_accountName, _accountKey);
+        _context = new CloudMediaContext(_cachedCredentials);

 		// Upload assets to overlay
 		IAsset inputAsset1 = CreateAssetAndUploadSingleFile(AssetCreationOptions.None, video1.mp4); // this is the input mezzanine
 		IAsset inputAsset2 = CreateAssetAndUploadSingleFile(AssetCreationOptions.None, video2.wmv);// this will be used as a video overlay
 		IAsset inputAsset3 = CreateAssetAndUploadSingleFile(AssetCreationOptions.None, video3.wmv); // this will be used as an audio overlay

 		// Load the preset configuration
 		string presetFileName = "OverlayPreset.xml";
 		string configuration = File.ReadAllText(presetFileName);

 		// Create a job
-	       IJob job = _context.Jobs.Create("A WAME overlay job, using " + presetFileName);
+		IJob job = _context.Jobs.Create("A AME overlay job, using " + presetFileName);

 		// Get a reference to the media services encoder
 		IMediaProcessor processor = GetLatestMediaProcessorByName("Azure Media Encoder");

 		// Create a task
 		ITask task = job.Tasks.AddNew("Encode Task for overlay, using " + presetFileName, processor, configuration, TaskOptions.None);

 		// Add the input assets
 		task.InputAssets.Add(inputAsset1);
 		task.InputAssets.Add(inputAsset2);
 		task.InputAssets.Add(inputAsset3);

 		// Add the output asset
 		task.OutputAssets.AddNew("Result of an overlay job, using " + presetFileName, AssetCreationOptions.None);

 		// Submit the job
 		job.Submit();
 	}